Table of Contents

 6. Synthesis of Parliamentary Sovereignty & Judicial Supremacy

-The British Parliament is linked to the theory of parliamentary sovereignty, while the American Supreme Court is linked to the doctrine of judicial supremacy.
-The Indian Supreme Court has less judicial review authority than the US Supreme Court, much as how the Indian parliamentary system varies from the British one.
+The British Parliament follows the idea of parliamentary sovereignty, while the American Supreme Court is based on the doctrine of judicial supremacy.
+The Indian Supreme Court has less power to review laws than the US Supreme Court does, just as the Indian parliamentary system is different from the British one.
 This is so that it can be contrasted with the Indian Constitution’s “procedure established by law” and the American Constitution’s guarantee of “due process of law” (Article 21).

 7. Rule of Law